Johan Wilhelm Colenbrander: Zululand

 Colenbrander joined the Natal Mounted Police, an all-white militarised colonial police force, in 1870.
 When the Stanger Mounted Rifles, a colonial volunteer military unit, was founded in 1875 he transferred to that unit.
 During the 1879 Anglo-Zulu War he saw action at the 22 January Battle of Inyezane and the 2 April Battle of Gingindlovu.
 At the latter battle he met John Robert Dunn, a British settler in Zululand who had been made a chief by Cetshwayo, the king of the Zulu.

 Colenbrander became Dunn's secretary in the later stages of the war and negotiated the surrender of Zulu Inkosi (chief) Zibhebhu kaMaphitha.
 Colenbrander won Zibhebhu's trust and stayed on with him in Zululand as a secretary, trader and gunrunner.
 In 1911 he recounted to a Washington Post correspondent an account of his service for Zibhebhu in defeating a raid from a neighbouring Zulu chief in 1879.
 Colenbrander said that he led a force of 17 mounted Zulu, that he had personally trained, against a force of 300 warriors.
 He stated that he killed 17 Zulu that day and while alone riding down the survivors was attacked by a single warrior.
 He was struck on the head by a war axe and, falling from his horse, broke his rifle.
 Colenbrander said he suffered another wound to his hands in warding of an assegai thrust and was struck three or four times again on the head, leaving the weapon embedded in his skull.
 He then struck the Zulu with the spur on his boot, bringing him to the ground, and releasing the assegai which he used to stab the warrior.
 Colenbrander then tried to mount his horse when the Zulu, who had survived, leapt to his feat and struck Colenbrander on the back of the head as he dived from the horse.
 Grappling together on the ground Colenbrander said he was able to use the bent assegai blade to kill the Zulu.
 He treated the wounds with disinfectant from his store and said that eight days later was in action again against another raid.
 The encounter left him with a 7 in long scar down his left temple and cheek.
+Colenbrander relayed a similar account to a young Bertram Mitford in early 1882 while travelling with the future British Army general in Zululand.
+Colenbrander took Mitford to meet Dunn and showed him the battlefield of Gingindlovu and a number of abandoned British forts.
+Mitford wrote about his experiences in the 1883 book Through the Zulu Country.